tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 Recap the skills and concepts learned throughout the lesson, and engage students by having them lead the discussion as much as possible:

-* Ask if there are any students who would like to volunteer to summarize the any of the following concepts.
+* Ask if any students would like to volunteer to summarize any of the following concepts.

   * What is algorithmic trading?
 What does the process entail?